digpublishing/catalogues-study/content/further-analyses.md

 ## Catalogue Layout and Navigation Scores — Breakdown by Institution

-Email survey respondents were asked to provide overall ratings on the catalogue they reviewed on its clarity of layout and ease of navigation.
+Email survey respondents were asked to rate the catalogue they reviewed on its clarity of layout and ease of navigation.
 All four catalogues reviewed received fairly high scores, with no significant differences between them.
 This consistency in scores despite the variation in the catalogues suggests that users are adaptable to a range of designs.

 {{< q-figure id="chart-28" >}}